Innovation Challenges

 Industry Types(s)Digital/ICT

-With 85% of the world’s production of natural rubber originating from smallholder farmers, the SMPT firmly believes that empowering smallholders to be resilient and responsible is a key part of the solution for a sustainable natural rubber value chain.
-In response, it has deployed holistic capacity-building programmes, supported by a digital training and impact measurement tool, that empowers farmers to adopt good practices.
+With 85% of the world’s production of natural rubber originating from smallholder farmers, the Group firmly believes that empowering smallholders to be resilient and responsible is a key part of the solution for a sustainable natural rubber value chain.
+In response, the Group has deployed holistic capacity-building programmes, supported by a digital training and impact measurement tool, that empowers farmers to adopt good practices.
 These projects aim to address income generation, workers’ rights, health and safety, and environmental practices.
 They also aim to create opportunities for livelihood diversification through intercropping and agroforestry models.

 As intercropping and agroforestry practices are being established through the smallholder training programmes, SMPT has been looking to create new opportunities and maximise value from these climate-smart interventions.
 One potential opportunity is to tap into the carbon economy to fully value these interventions, which increase carbon sequestration in the land.